-During the financial year 2020, Madam Liang Siew Jiun was appointed as an Executive Director on 1 October 2020.
-On 10 February 2020, Dato' Chong Kim Fatt was appointed as Chairman/Independent Non-Executive Director to replace Datuk Lim Si Cheng who had resigned on 28 August 2020, whilst Ms Lau Wai Ching was appointed as an Independent Non-Executive.
-The Nomination Committee had reviewed a list of potential candidates from various sources.
+During the financial year 2021, Dato' Chong Kim Fatt was appointed as Chairman/Independent Non-Executive Director and Ms Lau Wai Ching was appointed as an Independent Non-Executive on 10 February 2021.
+The Nomination Committee had reviewed a list of potential candidates from various sources to identify suitably qualified candidates.

-The Nomination Committee had reviewed and assessed the appointment of Dato' Chong Kim Fatt, Madam Liang Siew Jiun and Ms Lau Wai Ching based on the criteria of "Fit and Proper Standard" as set out in the Company's Board Charter and had recommended the appointment of Ms Liang Siew Jiun as an Executive Director of the Company and Dato' Chong Kim Fatt and Ms Lau Wai Ching as Independent Non-Executive Directors of the Company to the Board for approval.
+The Nomination Committee had reviewed and assessed the appointment of Dato' Chong Kim Fatt and Ms. Lau Wai Ching based on the criteria of "Fit and Proper Standard" as set out in the Company's Board Charter and had recommended the appointment of Dato' Chong Kim Fatt and Ms Lau Wai Ching as Independent Non-Executive Directors of the Company to the Board for approval.

-According to the Constitution of the Company, all Directors are required to submit themselves for reelection at intervals of not more than three (3) years.
+According to the Constitution of the Company, all Directors are required to submit themselves for re-election at intervals of not more than three (3) years.
 The Constitution also states that one-third (1/3) of the Board members shall retire from office at the AGM and shall be eligible for re-election at the same AGM.
 The new Director(s) duly appointed by the Board is then recommended for re-election at the AGM.

-Pursuant to Clauses 97.1 and 104 of the Company's Constitution, Mr Tan Heng Ta, Madam Liang Siew Jiun, Dato' Chong Kim Fatt and Ms Lau Wai Ching are subject to retirement at the forthcoming Annual

-General Meeting ("AGM") respectively and they have expressed their willingness to seek for re-election at the forthcoming AGM.
+Pursuant to Clause 97.1 of the Company's Constitution, Mr. Law Doung Chin and Mr. Ang Seng Wong are subject to retirement at the forthcoming Annual General Meeting ("AGM") respectively and they have expressed their willingness to seek for re-election at the forthcoming AGM.